1. Home

 Authentication methods cannot be combined.

-OpenIDConnect
+OpenIDConnect (OIDC)

 OIDC protocol implemented by Microsoft Azure Active Directory is the most common way to authenticate a user to TaskControl.
 The authentication process is fully in control of Microsoft Azure.
 The Azure AD user creates confirmation ticket that is securely redirected to TaskControl verifying user identity (unique ID correspoinding to Azure AD identifier).
 If the user account is configured for multi-factor authentication, the second factor is used as well.